openstack/python-openstackclient/doc/source/command-objects/network-agent.rst

 .. describe:: --dhcp

-    Add a network to DHCP agent.
+    Add a network to DHCP agent

 .. describe:: <agent-id>

-    Agent to which a network is added.
-(ID only)
+    Agent to which a network is added (ID only)

 .. describe:: <network>

-    Network to be added to an agent.
-(ID or name)
+    Network to be added to an agent (ID or name)

 network agent delete
 --------------------